eduguy/UBCCourseInfo/readme.md

 ### General Usage

- - Clone the files and upload whole folder into your Chromium-based browser or [download it from the Chrome App Store]() (Work in progress)!
+ - Clone the files and upload whole folder into your Chromium-based browser or [download it from the Chrome App Store](https://chrome.google.com/webstore/detail/course-info/aopmgfpchahgejjdcddfmonhnogcignk).

 ### Setting up your own environment: